campbel/easy-gpt3/README.md

 ## Setup

-An API token is necessary, which can be stored either in `~/.config/openai/token` or as an environment variable `OPENAI_API_TOKEN`.

-Get a token from OpenAI [account API keys](https://beta.openai.com/account/api-keys).
+In order to interact with the GPT-3 Completions API, an API token is required.
+This token can either be stored in `~/.config/openai/token` or as an environment variable `OPENAI_API_TOKEN`.
+To obtain a token, users must create an account at OpenAI and retrieve their API keys [here](https://beta.openai.com/account/api-keys).

 ## Usage

-Simply pass the GPT-3 prompt into standard input:
+Using EZ-GPT3 is as simple as passing a prompt into standard input:

 ```bash
 echo "Fix this sentence so it sounds smart: wut are you doin?" | ezgpt3